-You know it’s such a horrible feeling that you can’t control: your heart pounds so fast you swear you can hear it beating, you can’t quite catch your breath, feel faint, light headed and nauseous.
-Every time it happens you’re convinced you’re going crazy or worse you’re going to die.
+You know it’s such a horrible feeling that you can’t control: your heart pounds so fast you can hear it beating, you can’t quite catch your breath, feel faint, light headed and nauseous.
+Every time it happens you’re convinced you’re going crazy or worse you’re having a heart attack.

 If the above sounds familiar, you are likely to be experiencing a Panic Disorder.

 Approximately 5 per cent of Australians will experience panic disorders in their life time1 and about 40 per cent of Australians will have a panic attack in their life time2.